Can Pool Leaks Be Fixed? Complete Repair Guide 2024

 - Cut patch 2 inches larger than tear on all sides from vinyl patch kit

-- Apply underwater adhesive liberally to patch - products like Tear-Aid work in any water temperature
+- Apply underwater adhesive liberally to patch - use products specifically designed for underwater application

 - Apply patch underwater, smoothing from center outward to remove air bubbles

-- Hold firmly for 60 seconds, then avoid the area for 24 hours
+- Hold firmly according to manufacturer instructions (typically 30-90 seconds), then avoid the area for 24 hours

 Equipment Leak Repairs

-- Pump shaft seal replacement: Turn off power, remove pump motor, replace mechanical seal assembly ($20-40 part)
+- Pump shaft seal replacement: Turn off power, drain pump, disconnect unions, remove pump motor, replace mechanical seal assembly, reassemble with proper torque specifications ($20-40 part)

 - Union leak fix: Replace O-ring in union connection (under $5 repair)